Skip to main content

 Aider

-Aider is built around runs in terminal, while Devin focuses on fully autonomous, assign a task and devin plans, codes, tests, and submits a pr on its own.
-Aider uses Claude 3.7 Sonnet, DeepSeek R1, GPT-4o, Gemini, Groq, Ollama, OpenRouter, while Devin runs on Proprietary (Cognition models).
+Aider is built around runs in terminal, while Devin (Cognition Suite) focuses on three surfaces: devin cloud (autonomous remote agent), devin desktop (local editor, ex-windsurf), devin cli (terminal).
+Aider uses Claude 3.7 Sonnet, DeepSeek R1, GPT-4o, Gemini, Groq, Ollama, OpenRouter, while Devin (Cognition Suite) runs on Proprietary (Cognition models).
 The key question is whether you need agentic capabilities that autonomously handle multi-step tasks, or inline completions that keep you in flow as you type.
 Review the table above to see which AI features each tool actually offers.

 Platform & Access